What is car insurance excess?

 Woman on the phone standing in front of orange car being towed

-We’ve put together a guide on everything you need to know about car insurance excess, and what it means for you.
+We’ve put together this handy guide on everything you need to know about excess and what it means for you.

 What’s car insurance excess?

-A car insurance excess is the amount you pay in the event of any claim, regardless of who's to blame.
+A car insurance excess is the amount you pay when you make a claim.

 Why do we have car insurance excess?

-By reducing low-value claims, it helps to keep the overall cost of insurance down for everyone.
+These small claims can add up, so reducing them helps keep the overall cost of insurance down for everyone.

 Insurance is there for the big claims you might not be able to pay yourself.